Doctor Sleep (2019 film): Production

+Development

 Warner Bros.
 Pictures began developing a film adaptation of Doctor Sleep as early as 2014.
 In 2016, filmmaker Akiva Goldsman announced that he would write and produce the film for Warner Bros.
 For several years, Warner Bros. could not secure a budget for Doctor Sleep, or for a different project, a prequel to The Shining called Overlook Hotel.

 In late 2017, Warner Bros. released It, a film adaptation of King's 1986 novel of the same name, and its box office success led the studio to fast track production of Doctor Sleep.
 In January 2018, Warner Bros. hired Mike Flanagan to rewrite Goldsman's script and direct the film, with Goldsman receiving executive producer credit.
 On why he was interested in directing Doctor Sleep, Flanagan stated, "It touches on themes that are the most attractive to me, which are childhood trauma leading into adulthood, addiction, the breakdown of a family, and the after effects, decades later."

+Casting

+From June to November 2018, the cast was assembled.
+Owing to the passage of time, many reappearing characters from The Shining had to be recast.
+Young Danny, his mother Wendy, Dick Hallorann, and the bartender who resembles Jack Torrance all had to be recast.
+The denizens of the hotel—the Grady sisters, Mrs. Massey (Old Woman in Bath), Delbert Grady, and Horace Derwent—also had to be recast.